171st Air Refueling Wing: Global War on Terrorism

-The 171st found itself among the first units called to duty almost immediately after the 9/11 terrorist attacks in New York City, Washington D.C. and in its own backyard in southwestern Pennsylvania on 11 September 2001 with the hijacking and crash of United Airlines Flight 93.
+The 171st found itself among the first units called to duty almost immediately after the 9/11 terrorist attacks in New York City, Washington, D.C., and in its own backyard in southwestern Pennsylvania on 11 September 2001 with the hijacking and crash of United Airlines Flight 93.
 At the time, almost all of the Wing's aircraft were in a stand-down mode, while nearly all of its assigned aircraft were being converted to with the new Pacer-Crag cockpit and navigation upgrade.

 Within minutes of the first aircraft crashes, the 171st Air Refueling Wing was airborne with its only flyable KC-135E.
 Its mission was to provide aerial refueling to the fuel-thirsty jet fighter aircraft that were providing Combat Air Patrols (CAPs) over the skies of the eastern United States as part of Operation Noble Eagle (ONE).
 On the ground back in Pittsburgh, the maintainers and aircrews made more aircraft airworthy and then keeping them flying.
 Almost seamlessly, the 171st went into a wartime footing.
 Within 24 hours after the first attacks, the 171st was flying round-the-clock CAPs support sorties with eight Fully Mission Capable KC-135s.
 Before the continuous CAP missions were ended in early 2002, more than 13,000 combat missions were flown over U.S. soil.

 During the first decade of the 2000s, the 171st was engaged in combat operations in supporting Operation Enduring Freedom, Operation Noble Eagle, Operation Iraqi Freedom, deployed to Guam, participated in the Hurricane Katrina Relief Effort, supported numerous Raven assignments, supported our AEF cycles and other missions.

 In an effort to support the international response to the unrest in Libya and enforcement of United Nations Security Council Resolution 1973 of a no-fly zone over Libya, the 313th Air Expeditionary Wing, with the 171st as the lead unit, was stood up in March 2011 by a blend of active duty, guard and reserve airmen.
 A total of 1500 sorties, 11000 flying hours, and 70 million pounds of fuel transferred aircraft from more than ten countries was accomplished by this citizen-airmen volunteer militia force.
 Initially, the operation for the no-fly zone was called Operation Odyssey Dawn.
 As it transitioned to a full-fledged, NATO-led effort, it became Operation Unified Protector.
 OUP officially ended 31 Oct.
 2011.

-The wing had a consistent, non-stop presence of aircraft maintenance personnel deployed to the middle east in order to support the on going operations there.
+The wing had a consistent, non-stop presence of aircraft maintenance personnel deployed to the middle east in order to support the ongoing operations there.
 In 2018, personnel from the 171st Maintenance group deployed to Kandahar Air base, Afghanistan.
 This was a significant shift in the operational stance of the wing, as this was the first time tankers had been stationed inside the combat zone since the Vietnam War.